minzzelo/cs2101ug/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 **Step 3**: In this example, we will demonstrate the behaviour of the `↓ key`.
-Upon pressing the `↓ key`, we will be prompted if we got the answer correct.
+Upon pressing the `↓ key`, the answer of the flashcard will be shown and we will be prompted if we got the answer correct.

 ![filedirectory](images/ug/ug_quiz_step3.PNG)